kulisingh/devops-test/README.md

 * I combined this code and added it to my devops-test repo
 * I added a rule.json file to ensure the deploy script creates a load balancer and target group, using the rule in the file
 * I created a dockerfile to build the devops example as a container
-* I created 2 separate jenkins projects - 1 as a freestyle, to build the ECS infrastructure and one as a Prod build pipeline (added the Jenkinsfile to the repo too)
+* I created 2 separate jenkins projects:
+  * Build project, to build the ECS infrastructure
+  * Deploy pipeline (added the Jenkinsfile to the repo too)
+     * Test stage to run test npm on the command line
+     * Prod stage to deploy to cluster if the test worked
 * In order to get jenkins to work I had to do the following:
    * As my jenkins is localhost, I researched and ended up adding a git-commit githook which triggers my Prod jenkins job: _curl -u admin:<my api token> -X POST http://localhost:8080/job/Prod/build?token=apiToken_
    * I installed npm and docker on my vagrant jenkins server and added the docker group to the jenkins use,